anchore/oss-docs/content/docs/user-guides/sbom/catalogers.md

 +++

-## Quick Start

-{{% alert title="TL;DR" color="primary" %}}
+{{< alert title="TL;DR" color="primary" >}}

 - **Syft automatically picks the right catalogers for you** (recommended for most users)
 - **Scanning a container image?** Finds installed packages (like Python packages in `site-packages`)
 - **Scanning a directory?** Finds both installed packages and declared dependencies (like `requirements.txt`)
 - **Want to customize?** Use `--select-catalogers` to filter, add, or remove catalogers
 - **Need complete control?** Use `--override-default-catalogers` to replace all defaults

-  {{% /alert %}}
+{{< /alert >}}

-## Overview

 Catalogers are Syft's detection modules that identify software packages in your projects.
 Each cataloger specializes in finding specific types of packages—for example, `python-package-cataloger` finds Python dependencies declared in `requirements.txt`, while `python-installed-package-cataloger` finds Python packages that have already been installed.

 Syft includes dozens of catalogers covering languages like Python, Java, Go, JavaScript, Ruby, Rust, and more, as well as OS packages (APK, RPM, DEB) and binary formats.